The Screenwriting Cruise

 Mindset • 90 minutes

 Every writer hears the fraud alarm.
 Whether it’s staring at a blank page or pitching to a room full of strangers, self-doubt can derail even the most talented voices.
 This session uses evidence-based tools drawn from cognitive psychology and performance science to help you quiet that inner critic, build healthier feedback habits, and step into your work with steadier nerves.
-You’ll leave with practical scripts, a structured plan for sharing your work, and a record of wins that reminds you why you belong in the room.
+You will stop your own negative storytelling and rewrite your inner scripts.

 You’ll Learn To:

-• Identify your personal cognitive distortions — and install counter-scripts to shut them down.
+• To identify your personal cognitive distortions — and replace them with healthy ones.

-• Reframe rejection into actionable next steps instead of creative paralysis.
+• Reframe rejection into actionable next steps toward success

 You’ll Walk Away With: